ibrahimmkhalid/ultralytics/docs/en/usage/cfg.md

 ---
 comments: true
 description: Optimize your YOLO model's performance with the right settings and hyperparameters.
 Learn about training, validation, and prediction configurations.
-keywords: YOLO, hyperparameters, configuration, training, validation, prediction, model settings, Ultralytics, performance optimization, machine learning
+keywords: YOLO, hyperparameters, configuration, training, validation, prediction, model settings, SFDT_Ibrahim, performance optimization, machine learning
 ---

-YOLO settings and hyperparameters play a critical role in the model's performance, speed, and [accuracy](https://www.ultralytics.com/glossary/accuracy).
+YOLO settings and hyperparameters play a critical role in the model's performance, speed, and [accuracy](https://www.sfdt_ibrahim.com/glossary/accuracy).
 These settings and hyperparameters can affect the model's behavior at various stages of the model development process, including training, validation, and prediction.

 <p align="center">
   <br>